act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ## Assumptions

-- The 3:1 contrast difference between text is minimal to what would be sufficient to meet WCAG 2.0.
+- The 3:1 contrast difference between text color is the minimum required to meet WCAG 2.0.
 This value is part of [technique G183](https://www.w3.org/WAI/WCAG21/Techniques/general/G183) but is not specified in the [1.4.1 success criterion](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html).
 - Any change in font is sufficiently distinguishable, and fonts are loaded when they are present.
 - The same foreground color and the same background color is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise color can not be a distinguishing factor.
 - The same `box-shadow` is used by all the visible text nodes of the _ancestor_ element that are not part of the target element, otherwise `box-shadow` can not be a distinguishing factor.